Slowest Centuries in ODI Cricket History

 1. David Boon – 166 balls (Australia vs India, 1991)

-Australian opener David Boon has the ignominy of holding the record for one of the slowest centuries in ODI history.
-Against India in 1991, he crawled his way to 102* off 168 balls on a tricky Hobart pitch.
+Australian opener David Boon holds the record for one of the slowest centuries in ODI history.
+In a match against India in 1991, he reached 102* from 168 balls on a difficult Hobart pitch.

 2. Rameez Raja – 157 balls (Pakistan vs West Indies, 1992)

-In Pakistan’s opening match of the 1992 international cricket World Cup, Rameez Raja scored an unbeaten 102 off 158 balls on a sluggish Melbourne cricket Ground surface.
+In Pakistan’s opening match of the 1992 international cricket World Cup, Rameez Raja scored 102 off 158 balls on a sluggish Melbourne Cricket Ground surface.
 He struck just 4 boundaries.

-Pakistan could only muster 220/2 in 50 overs but it was Rameez’s crawl which held the innings together after early loss of wickets.
-However, West Indies chased down the target easily with 10 wickets in hand.
+Pakistan managed to reach 220/2 in 50 overs, with Rameez anchoring the innings after an early loss of wickets.
+However, West Indies chased down the target comfortably with all 10 wickets intact.

 3. Geoff Marsh – 156 balls (Australia vs England, 1989)

-Renowned for his dour approach, Geoff Marsh played one-day cricket of the slowest ODI knocks ever against England in 1989.
-His unbeaten 111 off 162 balls was pivotal in Australia chasing down a target of 279 with just 3 balls to spare.
-Marsh struck 7 fours in his 212 minute stay at the crease.
+Geoff Marsh played one of the slowest ODI knocks ever against England in 1989.
+His 111 off 162 balls helped Australia chase down a target of 279 with just 3 balls to spare.
+Marsh hit 7 fours during his 212-minute stay at the crease.

 4. Rameez Raja – 152 balls (Pakistan vs Sri Lanka, 1990)

-Rameez Raja appears again on this list with his 107* off 154 balls against Sri Lanka in 1990.
-Adding 202 runs with Saeed Anwar for the first wicket, Raja’s crawl allowed Pakistan to post an imposing 315/3 in 50 overs.
-They defended this total successfully, winning by 27 runs.
+Rameez Raja appears again on the list of Slowest Centuries in ODI Cricket with his 107* off 154 balls against Sri Lanka in 1990.
+Adding 202 runs with Saeed Anwar for the first wicket, Raja’s slow innings helped Pakistan post an imposing 315/3 in 50 overs.
+They successfully defended the total, winning by 27 runs.

 5. Scott Styris – 152 balls (New Zealand vs Sri Lanka, 2007)

-Styris was known more for his big hitting but he had to curb his natural game in this 2007 World Cup clash.
-With New Zealand losing early wickets, Styris held the innings together with an unbeaten 111 off 157 balls on a sluggish surface.
+Styris was known more for his big hitting, but in this 2007 World Cup clash, with New Zealand losing early wickets, he held the innings together with 111 off 157 balls on a sluggish surface.

-However, Sri Lanka overhauled the small target of 220 easily with 6 wickets in hand.
+However, Sri Lanka chased the small target of 220 comfortably with 6 wickets in hand.

 6. Tom Cooper – 151 balls (Netherlands vs Afghanistan, 2010)

-In a World Cricket League match in 2010, Tom Cooper scored an unbeaten 101 for Netherlands off 155 balls.
+In a World Cricket League match in 2010, Tom Cooper scored 101 for the Netherlands off 155 balls.

-He struck 9 boundaries in his 180 minute effort.
-Cooper’s ton formed the backbone of Netherlands’ 202/8 but Afghanistan chased it down comfortably with nearly 6 overs left.
+He hit 9 boundaries in his 180-minute effort.
+Cooper’s century was the backbone of the Netherlands’ 202/8, but Afghanistan chased it down comfortably with nearly 6 overs left.

 7. Geoff Marsh – 150 balls (Australia vs West Indies, 1991)